nystudio107/seomatic/DOCS.md

 	{{ newsJsonLD | renderJSONLD }}

+## SEOmetrics Content Analysis

+The SEOmetrics feature in SEOmatic allows you to analyze your pages to measure the effectiveness of the SEO on them.
+It can be accessed in two different places, either analyzing arbitrary URLs via the Admin CP, or analyzing specific Entries/Sections via Live Preview.

+### SEOmetrics in the Admin CP

+SEOmetrics Content Analysis will run a variety of tests on your web page, and offer you analysis with helpful tips on how to correct any problems it finds.
+For each test, there is a `Learn More` link that will offer details on the thing being tested.

+You can enter any arbitrary URL in the **URL to Analyze** field, even URLs to external websites, should you wish to.

+You can enter **Focus Keyworks**, comma separated, for an additional analysis of how well optimized your page is for those specific SEO keywords.

-## SEOmetrics during Live Preview
+### SEOmetrics during Live Preview

 ![Screenshot](resources/screenshots/seomatic05.png)

 During Live Preview, a small SEOmatic icon is displayed in the lower-left corner of the Live Preview screen.
-If you click on it, it will run a variety of tests on your web page, and offer you analysis with helpful tips on how to correct the problem.
+If you click on it, it will run a variety of tests on your web page, and offer you analysis with helpful tips on how to correct any problems it finds.

 You can enter **Focus Keyworks**, comma separated, for an additional analysis of how well optimized your page is for those specific SEO keywords.